radekm2000/ecommerce/README.md

 - **Filtering:**

   - Ability to filter products by price, brand, and gender

+- **Review system:**
+  - After a successful payment, triger a process that allows the buyer to leave a review before proceeding to main page
+  - For each review, display the rating, review comment and user info of the reviewer

 - **Product Management**
   - Adding and deleting your own products